 Ski areas are investing serious dough for the diaper set, babies and toddlers not yet ready for children’s ski camp or lessons.
 Resorts are offering brand new daycare facilities just steps from the lifts to lure parents back to the slopes, with the hopes of hooking the family on ski vacations from infancy.
 You can make your way back to skiing as your child reaches about six months by choosing the best ski resorts for families with state-of-the-art childcare (not just your B.C. criteria of lift capacity, snowmaking and vertical stats).
 BC = before children.

 New parents are understandably nervous about bringing their newborn to an unknown and away-from-home childcare environment.
-There are some simple steps (see the “1,2, 3’s so you can ski” below) to find the right childcare, assuage your fears, and satisfy your child’s needs - so you can get a fall line fix.
-You may need to remind yourself that its healthy to break out of the parenthood rut for a few runs, you deserve some literal down time and your child will be just fine in the meantime with no resentment (likely no recollection at all) years from now.
+There are some simple steps to find the right childcare, assuage your fears, and satisfy your child’s needs – so you can get a fall line fix.
+Remind yourself that its healthy to break out of the parenthood rut for a few runs, for some literal down time, your child will be just fine in the meantime with no resentment (likely no recollection at all) years from now.

 The 1, 2, 3’s for Daycare so you can skis:

 1. Do ask ski friends with young families for their recommendations on good ski area daycare experiences.

 2. Do call ahead to speak with someone at the ski area daycare, ask questions, and request brochures & registration forms in advance if these aren’t posted online.

 3. Do pack a “diaper bag” with change of clothes, familiar blanket and favorite toy, all labeled with your child’s name.

 4. Do make a list of your child’s likes, dislikes, nap time, eating habits and allergies, and phone numbers.